 When we visited, we saw hikers as young as two and as old as eighty.
 Despite the warning about the "big hill up ahead!" that we received form one particularly helpful five-year old as we passed her on the trail, there were only a few very slight uphill climbs, but nothing remotely demanding.
 (Note that while the hike rates an “Easy” in my book, the trail is not wheelchair accessible.)

-More family-friendly hikes can be found on our Pacific NW Hikes page.
-(Always check trail conditions before going out in the PNW.
-Things change quickly sometimes.)
+More family-friendly hikes can be found on our Hikes page.
+Always check trail conditions before going out in the PNW.
+Things change quickly sometimes.

 Did you happen to notice the cool lens-ball image at the top of this post?
 I bought an inexpensive photo-sphere last fall, and since then I've been have been having so much fun with it!